sbt/website/src/reference/02-DetailTopics/01-Using-sbt/04-Inspecting-Settings.md

 ```

 `inspect` showed that `console` used the setting
-`compile:console::initialCommands`.
+`Compile / console / initialCommands`.
 Translating the `initialCommands`
 string to the Scala identifier gives us `initialCommands`. `compile`
-indicates that this is for the main sources. `console::` indicates that
+indicates that this is for the main sources. `console /` indicates that
 the setting is specific to `console`.
 Because of this, we can set the
 initial commands on the `console` task without affecting the
 `consoleQuick` task, for example.